This section describes the Active Directory Domain Controller (DC) configuration changes necessary for enabling NFSv4.1 with Kerberos.

 Find the machine account for your Qumulo cluster.

-To find the machine account name in the Web UI, click Cluster > Active Directory and note the name under Machine Account.
+To find the machine account name in the Web UI, click Cluster > Active Directory and write down the name under Machine Account.

 Right-click the account and then click Properties > Attribute Editor.

 servicePrincipalNameattribute and edit its value to include a new SPN in the